Browse

 Amenities Challenges Modifications

-Install additional lighting to improve vision, avoid tripping hazards, and help make doing task-oriented work easier.
+Install additional lighting to improve vision, avoid tripping hazards, help make doing task-oriented work easier and help improve bathroom safety.

 Motion-activated lights can be added so that older adults and people with limited vision don’t have to navigate through a dark room to find the light switch, reducing the risk of certain accidents.